 We always register your child’s immunisation details with the Australian Immunisation Register (AIR).
 This means that your child’s immunisation details are kept up to date and accessible to you through the MyGov website.

-You can view our 2020 Immunisation calendar for a convenient day or evening session throughout the municipality.
+You can view our 2021 Immunisation calendar for a convenient day or evening session throughout the City of Melton.
 No appointment is necessary.

 Immunisation for babies and children